-Metabolic dysfunction-associated fatty liver disease (MAFLD) (previously known as NAFLD/NASH)
+Metabolic dysfunction-associated fatty liver disease (MASLD) (previously known as NAFLD/NASH)

 A fatty liver refers to a scenario in which the body stores too much fat in the cells of the liver.
 If more than 5% of liver cells are affected the diagnosis is that of a fatty liver disease.
 Several factors can lead to fatty liver disease, including illnesses like diabetes and obesity, certain medications or drugs, hormonal factors like thyroid dysfunction or specific dietary factors like saturated fats or alcohol.
 In some of those affected, several factors play a role.
 Precise determination of the underlying causes is therefore the first step and an important component in the diagnosis of fatty liver disease.
 A physical examination is just as important as taking a precise history of lifestyle, diet and drinking habits.